greenlight2k/RimWorldSaveManager/README.md

 **Animals**: Name, Age, Injuries, Training, Relations
 Supports races made with the Humanoid Alien Framework.

+**Mods that are added by the Steam Workshop are not supported.
+Only the mods in the "Mod"-folder will be searched for Traits, Backstories and Races.**

 Copy the executable file (.exe) into your game directory and run it.